 After spending substantial time listening to podcasts like Side Hustle Nation and Rachel Rofe’s “19 Ways To Monetize Your Podcast”, I have come to the overwhelming conclusion that affiliate marketing in podcasting is just not as common NOR as widely desired as sponsorships.
 Granted, I do believe that nowadays a sponsor is the #1 route for podcasters these days.
 But, for us ‘newbies’ in podcasting, affiliate sales is a great idea!
 I promise!
 Now, if you will allow me some time, I will elaborate…

-Affiliate sales is more common for bloggers.
+Affiliate sales seems to be more common for bloggers.
 Michael Hyatt describes the process thoroughly in his book, Platform: Getting Noticed in a Noisy World.
 Michelle Schroeder-Gardner from the Making Sense of Cents blog is rocking the affiliate marketing via blogging world right now!
 Yet, after spending years blogging as a hobby in a Society and Culture style, I figured that podcasting and blogging would be a good match for me.

 Spreaker, the podcast hosting website that I use for my show, confirmed my beliefs in 2017 when they posted a blog on Twitter stating that blogging and podcasting are “the perfect marriage”.
 The time had come for me to apply to some affiliate marketing sites and learn the business!